ucsb/campus-cloud-docs/docs/aws/first-steps.md

 ---

+## Step 3 — Set Account Contacts

+Set your Alternate contacts so your team receives security findings, service health events, and billing alerts.
+See [Account Contacts](/docs/general/contacts) for general best practices.

+The Cloud Team manages the Primary contact. **You set the Alternate contacts:**

+1. In the top-right dropdown, click your account name → **Account**.
+2. Scroll to **Alternate contacts**.
+3. Set the Security, Operations, and Billing contacts to your team's functional email addresses (e.g., `mylab-cloud@ucsb.edu`).
+4. Save changes.

+---

-## Step 3 — Review Your Default Roles
+## Step 4 — Review Your Default Roles

 Four IAM roles are pre-created in every account.
 Add your team members via **im.ucsb.edu** (see [Identity & Access](/docs/general/identity)).